Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF, the Mutant Tank can appear on any map.
 			// 1: ON, the Mutant Tank can only appear on finale maps.
 			// 2: ON, the Mutant Tank can only appear on non-finale maps.
+			// 3: ON, the Mutant Tank can only appear on finale maps before the rescue vehicle is called.
+			// 4: ON, the Mutant Tank can only appear on finale maps after the rescue vehicle is called.
 			"Finale Tank"				"0"

 			// The health of bosses needed for each stage.